 Which Tree Species Require the Most Frequent Clearance Trimming in Austin

 Austin’s urban canopy is dominated by species with specific growth behaviors that make clearance maintenance more or less demanding.
 Understanding species behavior helps homeowners set realistic maintenance schedules.
+A detailed breakdown of which Austin-area species accumulate the most structural risk between trimming cycles is useful context before setting a schedule for any property with multiple canopy trees.

-Pecan (Carya illinoinensis) produces heavy vertical limb structure with significant weight load.
+Pecan produces heavy vertical limb structure with significant weight load.
 Branches over roofs represent a higher impact risk during storms because of their mass.
 Pecan requires structural assessment, not just clearance measurement, when growing near structures.

 The Correct Pruning Cuts for Clearance Work